Saturday, April 30, 2005 at 1:21 PM

 But they were quickly disabused of any hope that settling would appease and quiet their critics.
 Because, in addition to exposing their shredding caper, investigators began revealing some of the more sinister secrets about Swiss banking: including disclosures about train loads of gold that the Nazis systematically looted from banks and private homes all over Europe (and even from the mouths Holocaust victims) and deposited into the vaults of Swiss banks – with the knowledge and complicity of Swiss authorities.

-More to the point, however, investigators revealed that – to ingratiate themselves to their preferred Nazi customers – Swiss bankers routinely violated the terms of accounts held by Jews by simply informing them that “The situation has changed”.
+More to the point, however, investigators revealed that – to ingratiate themselves with their preferred Nazi customers – Swiss bankers routinely violated the terms of accounts held by Jews by simply informing them that “The situation has changed”.
 The bankers then “aryanized” those accounts by selling them to Nazi sympathizers at a fraction of their value.
 No doubt records of these fraudulent transactions (among others) are what the bankers were shredding so anxiously.

 Nevertheless, the admissions and restitution by the Swiss represented only partial atonement for their national sins.
 After all, it has been an open secret for decades that the Swiss were also the bankers of choice for sundry dictators, corporate swindlers, drug traffickers and mafia kingpins….